collabdotcloud/docs.collab.cloud/docs/users/using-sametime.md

 * Webchat window in Connections will not open on new incoming conversation.<br />
 Please check browser settings for popup blocking and add the site to exceptions
-* You will be logged out from standalone client after starting Connections.<br />
-Under investigation

 Go to [HCL's Sametime Documentation site](https://help.hcltechsw.com/sametime/sametime_welcome.html) for more information.